kachun333/KMPk-1617-Grad-Mag/CONTRIBUTING.md

 ```
 git clone https://github.com/<Your username>/KMPk-1617-Grad-Mag.git
 cd KMPk-1617-Grad-Mag/

+# If you are making any changes to the codebase, change your branch
+git checkout dev
 ```

 **Step 1:** To install all the required packages run `npm install`.

 **Step 2:** Run `npm start` to start the app.
 After successful compilation the app would be running in `http://localhost:3000/`.

-**Note:** If the process was successful, you would receive the following in your terminal
+**Note:** If the process was successful, you would receive the following at the end of your terminal

 ```
 No issues found.